rilianx/Research/papers/convexity_detection.md

 I think the paper has improved significantly.
 The introduction is more structured now.

 I think that a formal definition of the problem should be introduced in the introduction or at the beginning of the related work.
-Objective function, variables and variable domains
+At least, objective function, variables and variable domains should be defined.

 Some simple concepts, like Variable interaction, should be explained more clearly.
 It was very difficult for me to understand such a simple concept.
 Maybe you can start with: "We say that two variables interacts when...".